repos-scala/scalamachine/core/src/jekyll/resources.md

 #### Return Value

-Each function returns a 2-tuple of a result, a `Res`, and a possibly new `ReqRespData`.
+Each function returns a 2-tuple of a possibly new `ReqRespData` and a result, a `Res`.
 The `ReqRespData` will be used as the processing continues -- until, it is yet again modified internally by Scalamachine or by another `Resource` function.

 ##### `Res[A]`